When people think of hearing loss they usually think of a slow decline in hearing over time. But what happens when there is sudden hearing loss?

-So what is the underlying cause?
+So what is the underlying cause of sudden hearing loss?
 It can be many different causes but some include:

 - Infections of the ear

 - The side effect of certain drugs or medications